ome/omero-guide-scripts/docs/extended_description.rst

 Default Namespace
 -----------------
-Leaving the namespace parameter to blank is the same as refering to \
+Leaving the Namespace parameter to blank is the same as refering to \
 the "Client namespace" (``openmicroscopy.org/omero/client/mapAnnotation``).
 The "Client namespace" \
 is used when a new Key-Value pair is created in OMERO.web user interface. \
 Only Key-Value pairs with this "Client namespace" are editable in OMERO.web user interface. \